508-loop-detected/interpolating-sequencer/README.md

 The random bits control the interpolated steps, and are stored in a set of flip-flops.
 There's a "lock" knob, borrowed shamelessly from Tom Whitwell's Turing Machine, which allows you to lock in a sequence that you're enjoying.

 This module, like many of my modules, uses 2mm-pitch male/female headers.
 Be sure you order/use the right thing!

+There are three trimmers -- two on the main board, and one on the random bits board.
+The two on the main board set the 1v and .583333v offset voltage sources.
+There are spots on the board near the trimmers labeled with those voltages which you can poke with your voltmeter.

+The trimmer on the random bits board sets the amplitude of the noise source, which in turn affects the distribution of random voltages output by the sample and holds.
+I usually let the module warm up for 10 minutes, apply a clock to the clock input, & then adjust it so that the random voltages present on header H3 seem evenly distributed between 0 and 5 volts.
+Or you can set all of the step pots to zero, set the 5th/oct pot full over, set hi/lo to the midpoint, and then watch the output & adjust the trimmer until you're getting roughly equal numbers of highs and lows on the even steps.